freedomskyboy/my_telegram_bot/README.md

-# Telegram Work Tracking Bot (Docker-based)
+# Telegram Bot with Dashboard and Excel Export

-This version uses Docker to enforce Python 3.10 on Render.com.
+Visit /dashboard and export data.